||700 block of 5th Avenue South|

 The location of the transit terminal is a City owned parking lot (Bompass) located on 5 Avenue South between 7 and 8 Street.
 The terminal will improve accessibility with ten drop-off/pick-up locations and one-way traffic flow in and out of the site.
 This project includes a three level parking structure (293 stalls) above the parking terminal, providing weather protection.

-Construction of the transit terminal is anticipated to begin in early 2018 with completion expected in 2019.
+Construction of the transit terminal began in early 2018 with completion expected in 2019.

 Spring/Summer 2018 - Demolition of the old parking lot was completed and the site was prepared with concrete pilings.